Aug 17, 2026

 Jun 12, 2026

-Authentication Docs Standardized on HMAC
+Authentication docs standardized on HMAC

 Active code examples across the developer docs now standardize on scoped API tokens with HMAC-SHA256 request signing (lmts-api-key, lmts-timestamp, lmts-signature).
 The legacy X-API-Key header has been removed from active examples.
 Existing API-key integrations continue to work, but new integrations should use HMAC scoped tokens.